sdsc/sdsc-summer-institute-2022/2.5_data_management/SSH.md

 ```
 Number of key(s) added: 1

-Now try logging into the machine, with:   "ssh 'xdtr108@login.expanse.sdsc.edu'"
+Now try logging into the machine, with:   "ssh 'xdtr@login.expanse.sdsc.edu'"
 and check to make sure that only the key(s) you wanted were added.
 ```